sakixchy/element-clash/README.md

 - Three types of buttons as an image to choose from: (Fire), (Water), (Snow).

 ##### User Goal:
 > - Be aware of the points accumulated against computer.
 > - Various expressions that correspond to winning or losing, <br>
 enhancing the enjoyment and overall visual experience.

+##### Website Goal:
+> - Ensure to provide with feedback, whether they win or lose <br> through written messages.
+> - Provide a smooth experience from all aspects of the game.
 ___